Streampunk/arachnid/README.md

 * Part 3 contains bytes 800 to 1199.
 * Part 4 contains bytes 1200 to 1601.

+An implementation that does not support grain fragmentation should return a [501 Not Implemented](https://http.cat/501) status code.

 ## Pull

 In pull mode, a receiver is a client that makes HTTP GET requests of a sender that is an HTTP server.

 Senders may cache every grain of a flow or may have a limited cache of, say, 10-30 grains.
 This is entirely configurable by use case.
 If a receiver happens to know the grain timestamps of a flow, it could start to make explicit requests for grains.
 It may get a cache hit or miss, depending on the size of the cache.
-The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, to this protocol supports a startup phase followed by requests for explicit grains.
+The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, and to achieve this the protocol supports a startup redirection followed by requests for explicit grains.

 The receiver starts by making a number of concurrent relative get requests of the sender as it does not yet know the timestamps in the stream, for example with 4 threads the receiver requests grains `.../-3`, `.../-2`, `.../-1` and `.../0`.
-The receiver sets the `Arachnid-ThreadNumber`, `Arachnid-TotalConcurrent` and `Arachnid-ClientID` headers to inform the server that it would like a consistent set of timestamps across the responses.
-The server responds with grains relative to the last grain that was emitted with relative path `0` and explicit path of _t_.
-The value of _t_ is returned in the response to the request for path `.../0` in header `Arachnid-PTPOrigin`.
-For request `.../-1` this header is _t_ - _d_ where _d_ is grain duration which is `40:080000000`, for `.../-2` it is _t_ - 2 * _d_ which is `40:040000000` etc..
+The receiver sets the `Arachnid-ClientID` headers to inform the server that it would like a consistent set of timestamps across the responses.
+The server responds with a [302 found](https://http.cat/302) response with the `location` header containing the path of the grain with the highest timestamp _t_, for example `40:120000000`.
+For request `.../-1` the location header is _t_ - _d_ - where _d_ is grain duration - which is `40:080000000`, for `.../-2` it is _t_ - 2 * _d_ which is `40:040000000` etc..

-The responses also contain `Arachnid-NextByThread` headers indicating this next grain timestamp that should be requested on that thread.
-If the number of threads is _c_, request `.../0` has `Arachnid-NextByThread` set to _t_ + _c_ * _d_, which is `40:280000000`.
-This is the server informing the client that - after fully completing its current - it should request the grain that has the given explicit timestamp, that the receiver should switch to making explicit requests.
-In this way, the grain rate of a stream may change mid flow.
-A server must reply with consistent information across all threads with the same client identifier for a period of 10 seconds from receiving the first request.
+From that point onward, the client is responsible for calculating the PTP timestamp of the next frame that it requires.
+For a single-threaded implementation, this will be the returned `PTPOrigin` timestamp from the header plus the grain duration.
+This may be computed from the `GrainDuration` header or from knowledge of the media type.
+For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the multiple of the number of threads by the grain duration.

 To complete the example, here are the example request and response headers (with the first fairly complete):

 ```
 GET http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/-3 HTTP/1.1
 ...
-Arachnid-ThreadNumber: 0
-Arachnid-TotalConcurrent: 4
 Arachnid-ClientID: transform7_inverness
 ...

-HTTP/1.1 200 OK
+HTTP/1.1 302 Found
 ...
-Arachnid-ThreadNumber: 0
-Arachnid-TotalConcurrent: 4
-Arachnid-PTPOrigin: 40:000000000
-Arachnid-PTPSync: 40:000000000
+Location: 40:000000000
-Arachnid-Timecode: 10:00:00:00
-Arachnid-FlowID: 4223aa8d-9e3f-4a08-b0ba-863f26268b6f
-Arachnid-SourceID: 26bb72a1-0112-495d-81ab-f5160ca69015
-Arachnid-NextByThread: 40:160000000
-Arachnid-GrainType: video
-Arachnid-FourCC: YUYP
-Arachnid-GrainDuration: 1/25
-Content-Type: video/raw; sampling=YCbCr-4:2:2; width=1920; height=1080; depth=10; colorimetry=BT709-2; interlace=1
-Content-Length: 5184000
 ...
 ```

 ```
 GET http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/-2 HTTP/1/1
 ...
-Arachnid-ThreadNumber: 1
-Arachnid-TotalConcurrent: 4
 Arachnid-ClientID: transform7_inverness
 ...

-HTTP/1.1 200 OK
+HTTP/1.1 302 Found
 ...
-Arachnid-ThreadNumber: 1
-Arachnid-TotalConcurrent: 4
-Arachnid-PTPOrigin: 40:040000000
+Location: 40:040000000
-Arachnid-NextByThread: 40:200000000
-Arachnid-GrainDuration: 1/25
 ...
 ```

 ```
 GET http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/-1 HTTP/1/1
 ...
-Arachnid-ThreadNumber: 2
-Arachnid-TotalConcurrent: 4
 Arachnid-ClientID: transform7_inverness
 ...

 HTTP/1.1 200 OK
 ...
-Arachnid-ThreadNumber: 2
-Arachnid-TotalConcurrent: 4
 Arachnid-PTPOrigin: 40:080000000
 Arachnid-NextByThread: 40:240000000
 Arachnid-GrainDuration: 1/25